-The interest rate for subsidized and unsubsidized loans is fixed at:
+The interest rate for subsidized and unsubsidized loans for undergraduate students is fixed at:

 Repayment of the principal for both subsidized and unsubsidized Direct Loans begins six months after the borrower ceases to be enrolled at least half-time.

-First-time borrowers must complete two requirements to accept federal Direct loans.
+First-time borrowers must complete two requirements to accept Federal Direct Loans.
 Entrance Counseling provides information on the rights and responsibilities of the student borrower.
-The loan agreement/master promissory note is the student's legal promise to repay the loan money borrowed.
-Both items can be completed at www.studentloans.gov.
+The Master Promissory Note (MPN) is the student's legal promise to repay the loan money borrowed.
+Both items can be completed at StudentAid.gov.

-Federal Parent Loan for Undergraduate Students (PLUS) - Parents of dependent undergraduate students may borrow a PLUS loan on behalf of their child.
-The applicant must be the biological or adoptive parent; in some situations a stepparent may apply.
-PLUS loans have a fixed interest rate of 7.6 percent for disbursements after July 1, 2018.
-There is a 4.264 percent origination and guarantee fee.
-Repayment of principal and interest begins 60 days after the final annual disbursement of the loan.
-Other repayment options are available - check with the loan servicer for information.
+Parents of dependent undergraduate students may borrow a Direct PLUS Loan on behalf of their child.
+The applicant must be the biological or adoptive parent; in some situations, a stepparent may apply.
+PLUS loans have a fixed interest rate of 7.54% for loans first disbursed on or after July 1, 2022 and before July 1, 2023.
+There is a 4.228% loan fee.
+Repayment of principal and interest begins 60 days after the loan is fully disbursed.
+Deferment is available for parents who prefer to not make payments while the student is enrolled at least half-time and for six months after they graduate, leave school, or drop below half-time enrollment.
+Check with the loan servicer for information.

-If a parent is denied there are two options for loan funding.
-The student may borrow an additional $4000 (first year and sophomore students) or $5000 (junior and senior students) from the unsubsidized Direct loan program.
-Or, the parent can choose to have a credit-worthy individual endorse the PLUS loan.
-Instructions will be sent to the parent about endorsing a PLUS loan.
-The Office of Student Financial Services will automatically award the additional unsubsidized loan amount to the student's award when a PLUS loan is denied and the parent will not be pursuing the PLUS loan.
-Students have the right to reduce or decline the additional unsubsidized loan.
+If a parent is denied, there are two options for loan funding.
+The student may borrow an additional $4,000 (first year and sophomore students) or $5,000 (junior and senior students) from the Direct Unsubsidized Loan.
+Or, the parent can choose to have a credit-worthy individual endorse the PLUS Loan.
+Instructions will be sent to the parent about obtaining an endorser for the PLUS Loan.
+The Office of Student Financial Services will automatically award the additional Unsubsidized Loan amount to the student's aid when a PLUS Loan is denied and the parent will not be pursuing the PLUS Loan.
+Students have the right to reduce or decline the additional Unsubsidized Loan.

-*For Summer periods of enrollment, parents should complete the PLUS application and master promissory note May 1st or afterwards.
-For Fall and Spring periods of enrollment, parents should complete the PLUS application and MPN June 1st or afterwards.
+*For Summer periods of enrollment, parents should complete the PLUS application and Master Promissory Note (MPN) on May 1st or later.
+For Fall and Spring periods of enrollment, parents should complete the PLUS application and MPN on June 1st or later.
 A credit check will be done once a parent applies; the credit is valid for 180 days.
 If approved, the loan must disburse before the credit check expires.

 Code of Conduct